ktaka-ccmp/google-oauth2-example/Detailed.md

 ### AuthProvider.js

 Most of the authentication-related codes in the frontend React.js app are contained in [AuthProvider.js](google-oauth-01/frontend/src/AuthProvider.js).
-There are the following components and a context in this file:
-* AuthContext: a context to pass auth-related data between components.
-* AuthProvider: main functions related to authentication.
-* LogoutButton: a component to show the "Sign Out" button.
-* UserLogin: a component to show the "Sign with Google button" and "Google One Tap."
-* RequireAuth: a wrapper component redirecting an unauthenticated user to the login page.

-Here are some of the key features in AuthProvider.js.
+Here I explain some of the key features in the code.

 Create an axios instance, which always sends credential if it's available.
 The interceptor redirects to "/login" when data fetching from the API server fails with 403.